Verifying the surjective relation between symmetric potential function and its Scattering Matrix in 1D: Abstract

 \section{Abstract}

-This research focuses on the possibility of the surjective relation between symmetric potential function and its scattering matrix in 1-dimension.
+We focus on the possibility of the surjective relation between symmetric potential function and its scattering matrix in 1-dimension.
 The theory bases on the property of wave function symmetry and boundary conditions.
 This research shows the surjective relation in some particular cases, delta function potential, and finite square wall potential, and disproves the injective relation of the arbitrary potential function and its S-matrix.

-\section{1.
-Introduction}
+\section{Introduction}

 The scattering matrix is the matrix that relates the initial state and the final state of a physical system undergoing a scattering process \cite{1}.
 Particularly this research deals with 1D symmetric potential functions and proves the surjective relation between symmetric potential function and its scattering matrix in 1-dimension and disproves the injective relation between them.
 Therefore we showed that the changes of the propagated wave amplitude ratio indicate the potential changes.